shadowtaker2/Marlin_2.0.x/README.md

 This branch is for patches to the latest 2.0.x release version.
 Periodically this branch will form the basis for the next minor 2.0.x release.

 Download earlier versions of Marlin on the [Releases page](https://github.com/MarlinFirmware/Marlin/releases).

-Thanks to [Anders Salhman](https://github.com/AndersSahlman) & [Martin Carlsson](https://github.com/orecus) for their work and inspiration.

   #### LPC1768 / LPC1769